-Unless otherwise indicated, the fees described below pertain to students in the Accelerated BSN, Master of Science in Nursing, Post-Master's Certificate, and Doctor of Nursing Practice Programs and to non-degree students.
+Unless otherwise indicated, the fees described below pertain to students in the Accelerated BSN, Master of Science in Nursing, and Doctor of Nursing Practice Programs.

 Audit Fee.
 Audit fees are \$160 per course.
 Students registered full-time in the Fall and Spring Semesters may audit courses without charge, space permitting.
 Nursing 332A (Refresher of Diagnostic Reasoning and Physical Assessment in Advanced Practice Nursing) is not available as an audit.
 Students taking this course must register for 1 graduate credit hour at the rate listed above.